saniko/Universal-React/README.md

 2. To understand the concept of reactive programming click <a href="https://gist.github.com/staltz/868e7e9bc2a7b8c1f754">here</a>.<br>
 3. For React code samples click <a href="https://github.com/rdig/react-code-samples">here</a>.<br>

+# So what is it?
+React has baked-in support for server rendering components using ReactDOMServer.renderToString().
+Given a component, it will generate the HTML markup to be shipped down to the browser.
+React can take this markup and using ReactDOM.render() hydrate it, attach events, make it interactive and provide a fast first paint on first load.<br><br>

 # Universal app - main players on server side: